-In June, 100 percent of Making Waves graduates from the Bay Area will attend college.
+In June, 100% of Making Waves graduates from the Bay Area will attend college.
 Nine in 10 will go on to four-year institutions.
 Three-quarters of the graduates are accepted by University of California campuses.

-In the fall, Making Waves adds an eighth grade class and enrolls a total of 400 Wave-Makers.
+In the fall, Making Waves Academy adds an eighth grade class and enrolls a total of 400 Wave-Makers onto our Richmond campus.